BERRAMOU/guideTouristique/README.md

 # guideTouristique

-this is a guide app developped in android , using laravel api for backend and angularJs 1 for dministration page .
+This is a guide app developed in android , using laravel api for backend and angularJs 1 for dministration page .